ZiliottoFilippoDev/PersONAL/README.md

 ---

 ## 📢 Updates
+- The dataset is available on the `data` folder 🚀
+- The dataset Generation code is available on the `dataset_generation` folder. 🚀
-- Code and dataset will be released soon.
+- Baseline Codes and new features will be released soon.
 Stay tuned! 🚀
 - Please consider starring ⭐ this repository to receive the latest updates.

 ---